beedotkiran/Lidar_For_AD_references/README.md

-# Autonomous Driving Lidar Point clound processing
+# Lidar Point clound processing for Autonomous Driving
 A list of references on lidar point cloud processing for autonomous driving

 ## Clustering/Segmentation (ground extraction, plane extraction)